7 Reasons to Love the Overwater Bungalows at Punta Caracol Acqua Lodge

 The main story of each of these cabins has painted wood floors, wooden roll-up blinds over the windows, open wood shelves, two narrow daybeds and a small round table.

-The private bathroom has a painted washstand with a mirror and faded red tile floors (also a red tile-and-concrete hot water shower stall).
+The private bathroom features a painted washstand with a mirror, faded red tile floors and a red tile-and-concrete hot water shower stall.

 Climb up a squeaky wood ladder-cum-staircase to the second floor (be careful you don’t bang your head!), and you’ll find a king-size four-poster bed shrouded in mosquito netting.